 Twenty-eight years later, in 1714, the composer Handel, who was living in London, passed through Paris and heard the song.
 He took it back to the UK and had it translated into English.
 It eventually became the national anthem that is now played at all events where the royal family is present.

 So it seems that the British national anthem was originally a song asking God to look after the King of France during his bum surgery.
 But Madam de Brinon, being a discreet woman, never mentioned exactly what the King needed saving from.
 Therefore the song ended up as a generic prayer that was suitable for many situations.
-So next time you hear “God Save the Queen,” try not to think of Louis XIV’s bum.
+So next time you hear “God Save the King,” try not to think of Louis XIV’s bum.

 God Save All the Kings and Queens